nalehc/gala_flyer_locations/README.md

 **README**

-## Project Benson checklist of things to do:
+## Project Benson
 ### Get the MTA data
 * Put the data into pandas data frame
-* Format the data and only leave applicable columns
 * Explore the data through different angles
 * Clean data for New Jersey stations
+* Format the data and only leave applicable columns
 * Analyse and handle outliers and potential incorrect values
-* At the end return a data frame containing the following information:
+* Plot the data to understand the trends
+* Return a list of top stations sorted descending by number of exits

 | Station | Weekday | Time_interval | Num_of_Exits |
 | --- | --- | --- | --- |